 Where did the dogs come from?

-In the autumn of 2009, Matsku (and Jopa) gave birth to the five ‘planet’ pups – so called since they are named after planets (Mars, Mercury Mick, Pluto, Venus and Saturn).
+In the autumn of 2009, Matsku gave birth to the five ‘planet’ pups – so called since they are named after planets (Mars, Mercury Mick, Pluto, Venus and Saturn).
+Learn more about Matsku and Jopa's pups, here.

 During our time running Valimaa farm for Santa Safaris/Transun UK (in addition to our own farm), we kept breeding at a minimum on their farm (since we had inherited so many pregnant dogs from a zero control breeding programme).
 Nevertheless, there were still two 'litters' during this time.
 One came from a dog recuperating at our farm who we believed was far too old to have pups (she had already been on the retirement list for a year!)
-The lucky mom, Maija was put back into harness the following year but she is finally fully retired in Switzerland with the Frei's now and her pups are, a little unfortunately, split between the two farms.
+The lucky mom, Maija, was put back into harness the following year but she is finally fully retired in Switzerland with the Frei's now and her pups are, a little unfortunately, split between the two farms.
+Learn more about Darja's pup, here and Majia and Hamppu's pups, here.

-The Detective pups came to us in 2012, (learn more here), initially came from Pasi Heinonen's farm as a foster litter since he had had a large number of litters that year and we hadn't wanted to breed.
-In the end we only Starsky.
+The Detective pups came to us in 2012, (learn more here), initially they came from Pasi Heinonen's farm as a foster litter since he had had a large number of litters that year and we didn't want to breed.
+In the end we only took Starsky.
 Pasi was kind enough to gift him to us for the help with the pups and even though we had intended to ask to buy two, we didn't feel we could then ask for the second, so Lacey, Magnum, Marple, Bergerac and Sherlock returned to Pasi's farm.

 That turned out to be providential since we ended up 'rescuing' the 'A' pups later on in the winter of 2012-13 from a relatively local family that had a house-full of fostered kids and didn't need the extra mouths to feed and care for too.
 Learn more here.
 We were glad that we hadn't effectively had two new litters that year.